 Schedule C Tax Form

 The IRS Schedule C form is an important form for business owners and sole proprietors.
 After you calculate your income and expenses, your Schedule C will show profits or losses.
-Report this figure on your 1040 and Schedule SE to determine your total self employed tax.
+If you have a profit, you will need to pay both income and self-employment tax.
+And, regardless of whether you have a profit or loss, you’ll report this figure on your 1040 and Schedule SE.
+Form 1040 includes the rest of your income, deductions, and credits to determine your income tax, and Schedule SE calculates your self-employment tax.

-If you operate more than once business, for example, you rent your home out on Airbnb and also drive for Uber, you will need to file a separate Schedule C for each business you operate.
+If you operate more than one business, you will need to file a separate Schedule C for each business.
+For example, if you rent your home out on Airbnb and also drive for Uber, you will need to file a separate Schedule C for each of those businesses.

 What Is the Difference Between a Schedule C and a Business Tax Return?

-A Schedule C is a schedule to your individual tax return (Form 1040) where your business shows its income and expenses.
+Schedule C is a part of your individual tax return (Form 1040) where your business shows its income and expenses.
 However, it is not technically a separate business return.
-A separate business return exists when you have a Partnership or when you file your business as an S-Corporation.
-These returns are filed separately and provide a Schedule K-1 that attach to your Form 1040.
+A separate business return exists when you have a partnership or when you file your business as an S-Corporation.
+These returns are filed separately and provide a Schedule K-1 that attaches to your Form 1040.

 One key benefit to filing a separate business tax return is that if your business is ever audited by the IRS, they will only request your business records.
 As a Schedule C filer, the IRS would audit your business and personal records together.
 This also means that if the bank requests information for your business, you need to hand over your full personal return.